pablorm296/ScrapperRNPDNO/Test/API.md

 #### Colonias

 **Description**: Returns a list of objects containing the name and id of all neighborhoods in the requested municipality.
-The field `Value` contains the neighborhood ID, and the field `Value` contains the neighborhood name.
+The field `Value` contains the neighborhood ID, and the field `Text` contains the neighborhood name.

 **Request body type**: Form data